 - Poor control of blood sugar level

-- Severe injuries and inflammation in eye
+- Severe injuries and inflammation inthe eye

 - UV rays and IR rays

-- Taking high doses steroids supplements
+- Taking high doses of steroids supplements

 - Previous eye surgery